OTCompa/ZoneFbx/README.md

 ## Blended textures
 Some of the textures ingame are blended with another texture, or with the same texture with a different tint.

+The alpha channel of the vertex color dictates how much of each texture should show
+0 -> only original texture shows
+1 -> only secondary texture shows

-Since this would be more in shader territory, it's not possible (that I know of) to make this happen in just an FBX file.
+Since blending textures is more in shader territory, it's not possible (that I know of) to make this happen in just an FBX file without a proprietary solution.
 To make up for this, I've added the following custom properties to the materials where relevant when the blend textures flag is toggled:
 - `BlendDiffuse`
 - `BlendEmissive`
 - `BlendSpecular`